mdonmez/moves-cli/docs/about/streaming-stt.md

 4.  **Text Normalization and Consumption (Navigator Thread):**
     - The raw text from the STT engine is immediately normalized using the `text_normalizer` utility.
 This critical step ensures the transcribed text has the same canonical format (lowercase, numbers as words, no punctuation) as the pre-processed `Chunk` data.
     - The most recent 12 normalized words are maintained in a separate "recent words" `deque`.
 This sliding window of the speaker's most recent utterance is then passed to the `SimilarityCalculator` for analysis by the navigator thread, completing the pipeline from sound to action.

+## Pause and Resume Controls

+The presentation controller includes a pause/resume mechanism triggered by the Insert key.
+This feature provides complete isolation from audio input when paused, ensuring clean state when resuming.

+### Pause Behavior

+When the Insert key is pressed to pause:

+1. **Audio Queue Clearing:** All buffered audio frames in the `audio_queue` deque are immediately discarded.
+This prevents any unprocessed audio captured before the pause from being processed later.

+2. **Microphone Muting:** The audio callback (`_audio_callback`) checks the `paused` state before appending new audio frames to the queue.
+While paused, incoming audio is dropped at the source, effectively muting the microphone input.

+3. **Processing Suspension:** The `process_audio` thread checks the pause state and skips all STT processing while paused, providing a defensive layer of protection.

+4. **Navigation Blocking:** The navigator thread respects the pause state and halts all similarity matching and slide navigation operations.

+### Resume Behavior

+When the Insert key is pressed again to resume:

+1. **Stream Reset:** A fresh STT stream is created by calling `self.stream = self.recognizer.create_stream()`.
+This clears all internal recognition context from sherpa-onnx, preventing any carryover effects from speech recognized before the pause.

+2. **Word Buffer Clearing:** Both `recent_words` and `previous_recent_words` are emptied to ensure no stale speech recognition data can trigger navigation actions.

+3. **Clean Slate:** With the audio queue already cleared, a new stream created, and word buffers reset, the system resumes in a completely fresh state, as if the presentation just started.

+This comprehensive reset mechanism ensures that pausing doesn't introduce artifacts or false matches when the presentation resumes.